id4h4lling/id4h4lling/README.md

 Hi, I'm Ida! 👋

-📸 a creative who has added programming to my repertoire and love it!
+📸 A creative who has added programming to my repertoire and love it!

 🛠️ Here are some of my skills: HTML, CSS, JavaScript, React, Redux, Node.js, API:s, Git, GraphQL, Figma, Adobe Creative Suite